BMO Field: Soccer

 Toronto FC crowned as the MLS' 2017 Eastern Conference champions at BMO Field.

 Toronto FC played their first game at BMO Field on April 28, 2007.
 The grand opening celebration took place on May 12, 2007.
 On July 18, 2009, BMO Field had its first alcohol suspension, due to an incident that occurred on May 21, 2008, regarding alcohol consumption by a minor.

 The 2008 MLS All-Star Game was held at BMO Field on July 24, 2008, versus West Ham United of the English Premier League.

-BMO Field has hosted several MLS Cups, and was the first venue outside of the United States to host the event in 2010, featuring the Colorado Rapids defeating FC Dallas 2–1.
-The first MLS home playoff game held at BMO Field saw Toronto FC defeat the Philadelphia Union 3–1 on October 26, 2016.
+BMO Field has hosted several MLS Cups, as both neutral-site and home team.
+The 2010 MLS Cup saw it become the first venue outside of the United States to host the event, featuring the Colorado Rapids defeating FC Dallas 2–1.
+The first TFC home playoff game held at BMO Field saw Toronto defeat the Philadelphia Union 3–1 during the 2016 MLS Cup Playoffs.
 BMO Field hosted the MLS Cup again in 2016, as Toronto FC won the MLS Eastern Championship and hosted Seattle Sounders FC in the final; Seattle won the match 5–4 on penalties following a goalless draw after extra time.

-On December 9, 2017, BMO Field hosted its second consecutive MLS Cup in 2017: a rematch between Toronto FC and the Seattle Sounders from the previous edition.
+On December 9, 2017, BMO Field hosted its second consecutive MLS Cup, a rematch between Toronto FC and the Seattle Sounders.
 This time, Toronto FC defeated Seattle 2–0, and became the first MLS team to complete a domestic treble with their win, as well as the first Canadian team to win the MLS Cup.

 On July 24, 2014, BMO Field hosted the opening match of the 2014 International Champions Cup between Olympiacos and A.C.
 Milan; Olympiacos won the match 3–0.

-On July 17, 2021, Toronto FC played their first home game at BMO Field since the COVID-19 pandemic after being forced to stay in the United States for the 2020 season and the first half of the 2021 season.
-They drew 1–1 against Orlando City SC, ironically the team whose stadium they had been previously using.
+On July 17, 2021, Toronto FC played their first home game at BMO Field since the COVID-19 pandemic, after staying in the United States for the 2020 season and the first half of 2021.
+They drew 1–1 against Orlando City SC, ironically the team whose stadium they had been using.

-On April 19, 2025, AFC Toronto of the Northern Super League played their inaugural match against Montreal Roses FC.
+On April 19, 2025, AFC Toronto of the Northern Super League played their inaugural match against Montreal Roses FC at BMO Field.
 Toronto lost 0–1 in front of 14,500 fans.
+On November 15, 2025, AFC Toronto played in the inaugural Northern Super League final at BMO Field where they lost 1–2 to Vancouver Rise FC in front of 12,429 fans.